Rebilly/rebilly-js-sdk/README.md

 npm install rebilly-js-sdk --save
 ```

-### Finding your API key
+### Finding your API key (optional)
-To create an instance, you need to provide your secret API key that is available in Rebilly in the [Automations > API Keys](https://app.rebilly.com/api-keys) menu.
+To use the JS SDK with Node, you will need to provide your secret API key.
+This is available in Rebilly in the [Automations > API Keys](https://app.rebilly.com/api-keys) menu.

+> **Node environment variables**
+>
+> For added security your secret API key should be kept as a [Node environment variable](https://www.twilio.com/blog/2017/08/working-with-environment-variables-in-node-js.html).

 ### Finding your organization ID (optional)
 If you want to perform a request to a specific organization (which you have access to), you need to provide an organization identifier.
 You can see all organization memberships by making a `GET` request to [the profile endpoint](https://user-api-docs.rebilly.com/tag/Profile#operation/GetProfile)

+If you do not provide an organization ID to the API client, the User's default organization will be used.

 In the below sample response, your organization ID is `memberships[0].organization.id`
 ```json